 On the trail

-Trail leads to the end of the huge cliff face.
+The trail leads to the base of a huge cliff face

 Early blue violet

-Trail continues below the crest of the ridge.
+The trail continues below the crest of the ridge

 On the scree below the cliffs